Pan Fried Pork Chops That Stay Juicy And Golden Brown

 Before You Start

-Cut The Fat Edge: If the chops have a thick fat rim, cut a few small slits through it.
-This helps the chops sit flat against the skillet.
+- Cut The Fat Edge: If the chops have a thick fat rim, cut a few small slits through it.
+This helps the chops sit flat against the skillet instead of curling up.

 How To Make Pan Fried Pork Chops

-- Heat The Skillet: Place a cast iron or heavy stainless skillet over medium heat.
+- Place a cast iron or heavy bottom stainless skillet over medium heat.
 Add the oil and heat until it shimmers.

-- Rest The Pork: Move the chops to a plate and let them rest while you make the sauce.
+- Transfer them to a plate and let them rest while you make the sauce.
+The internal temperature should reach 145°F after resting.

-- Finish With Butter: Remove the thyme sprigs, take the pan off the heat, and whisk in the butter one tablespoon at a time.
+- Remove the thyme sprigs, take the pan off the heat, and whisk in the butter one tablespoon at a time until blended in.
+Transfer the sauce to a serving bowl.

 When To Turn And When To Pull The Pork Chops

-Turn the pork chops when the first side is browned and releases from the skillet.
-If the chop sticks, leave it alone for another minute.
+► Turn the pork chops when the first side is browned and releases from the skillet.
+If the chops stick, leave them alone for another minute, or until they release easily.

-Start checking the center once both sides have browned.
-Insert the thermometer into the thickest part of the chop without touching the bone.
+► Start checking the center temperature once both sides have browned.
+If you haven’t already, insert the thermometer into the thickest part of the chop without touching the bone.

 Time And Temperature Guide